-• Orientation and AAMC meeting: The orientation (Appendix D) for the 2012-2013 class introduced cohort members to one another and reviewed expectations for the program.
+- Orientation and AAMC meeting: The orientation (Appendix D) for the 2013-2014 class introduced cohort members to one another and reviewed expectations for the program.
 The group completed leadership assessments (Myers-Briggs Type Indicator Form M and FIRO-B) in advance, so that results could be shared with individuals and used as the basis for a discussion of intentional leadership.
 Deiss met with each fellow before the meeting by telephone to debrief them on their leadership reports and to enhance their use as developmental opportunities to pursue during the program experience.
 The fellows and mentors were encouraged to use the profiles in setting goals as they worked on learning plans for the year.
 The orientation also included a discussion on how to get the most from a mentoring relationship.
 Time was built into the day for mentors and fellows to have one-on-one conversation and to begin to plan their work together.
 The group participated in an exercise on futures thinking for academic health sciences libraries.
-The AAHSL Board of Directors joined the class for lunch, where guidance on benefiting from attendance at the AAMC conference was shared, and Joyce Backus greeted the cohort on behalf of NLM.
-Mentor Neil Rambo was unable to be present for the meeting due to the emergency at his library caused by storm flooding.
-Judy Cohn substituted for him during the Orientation, and committee leadership subsequently held conversations with Rambo to bring him up to date and to foster building the relationship with his fellow.
-A brief visit was funded for the fellow, Melissa De Santis, so that fellow and mentor could meet in person in Chicago.

-- Learning plans: The individual fellow learning plans (Appendix E) are an important tool in shaping the year.
+The AAHSL Board of Directors joined the class for lunch, where guidance on benefiting from attendance at the AAMC conference was shared, and Dianne Babski greeted the cohort on behalf of NLM. - Learning plans: The individual fellow learning plans (Appendix E) are an important tool in shaping the year.
 In collaboration with their mentors, fellows describe three goals and outline their importance, necessary resources, and definition of success.
 The plans help determine the focus of the site visits and how other program components can further achievement of the goals.
 A fourth goal related to the leadership report is also included.
 Fellows share their plans with the cohort at the beginning of the year, and it is expected that plans can be modified during the course of the fellowship. - Virtual learning: The Web-based curriculum (included in the schedule in Appendix C) allows for expanded content and connections between in-person meetings.
-The virtual curriculum was significantly revised this year.
-Four of the six journal club topics changed to take advantage of cohort experience or evolving issues.
-Topics presented were: power and influence, workforce issues, enhanced library roles, managerial finance, diversity and inclusion, and crisis management.
-Mentors, along with Jones, assumed responsibility for developing and presenting the sessions and facilitating discussion.
-The sessions stress strategic-level thinking at the director level, which is reinforced through the assignments.
-Fellows were asked to undertake substantive preparation, including readings, response to scenarios, and investigation.
-Adobe Acrobat Connect Professional is used for the teleconferences, made available by the NN/LM, with technical assistance provided by the New England Region. - Leadership Institute: The institute program (Appendix F) focused on practical career guidance for fellows as they prepare for director positions.
-A mock interview exercise was reinstated due to feedback from former fellows.
+Topics presented were: power and influence, workforce issues, enhanced library roles, managerial finance, strategic planning, diversity and inclusion, and crisis management.
+Mentors, along with Deiss and Jones, assumed responsibility for developing and presenting the sessions and facilitating discussion.
+Fellows were asked to prepare through advance assignments with the goal of preparing them to think strategically at a director level.
+Adobe Acrobat Connect Professional is used for the teleconferences, made available by the NN/LM, with technical assistance provided by the New England Region. - Leadership Institute: The half-day Institute program on May 17 (Appendix F) focused on practical career guidance for fellows as they prepare for director positions.
+A mock interview exercise was included.
 Fellows were paired with a mentor other than their own and were asked to prepare to interview for the director's position, with the mentor acting as the medical school dean or other appropriate administrator.
-Fellows also shared their CV and a customized cover letter with their assigned mentor.
-Fellow graduates, Heilemann of Stanford University, and Tania Bardyn, University of Washington, were interviewed as a guest panel, describing their recent experience in being appointed director and their transition to the role.
-The institute also included a guided discussion on organizational culture, the life of a director, and benefits and costs of leadership.
+Fellows also shared their

+CV and a customized cover letter with their assigned mentor.
+Recent fellow graduates Jennifer McKinnell and Keith Cogdill described their experiences in being appointed directors and their transition to that role.
+The Institute also included a guided discussion on organizational culture, the life of a director, and benefits and costs of leadership.